 Learn how the advances of the Greeks and Romans lasted for centuries and still impact our art, architecture, government, and more.

-Investigate history and science through the lens of glass.
+Investigate history through the lens of glass.
 From the ancient Romans to modern artists, glass can teach us about art, technology, science and culture.
+This tour can be combined with a demonstration at the Glass Studio.

 This program introduces young learners to great works of art by connecting words and images.